Learning Walks: A guide for school leaders

 • Observation of individual teachers classroom practices leads to informed discussions with teachers about curriculum delivery and everyday experiences.

-1. Lesson Content
+1. Lesson Content and Curriculum Alignment

-• What is the main topic?
+• What is the central topic being covered?

-• Does the content fulfil curriculum standards?
+• Does the lesson content align with curriculum objectives?

-2. Student Behaviour
+2. Pupil Engagement and Behaviour

-• Are students actively engaged in learning?
+• Are students actively participating in tasks and discussions?

-• Are students focused?
+• Are students demonstrating focused and positive engagement?

 Learning walk template